Postdoc: Dana-Farber Cancer Institute, Harvard Medical School

 B.S.: Seoul National University, South Korea

-Our laboratory wishes to elucidate fundamental mechanisms of DNA repair with a goal of developing anti-cancer targets and biomarkers for therapeutic benefits.
-Genome instability, a high frequency of DNA mutations primarily caused by defective DNA repair, is one of the most pervasive characteristics of cancer, contributing to the pathogenesis of both hereditary and sporadic cancers.
-The DNA repair system constitutes a critical tumor suppressor network to preserve genomic integrity, thereby preventing the onset and progression of tumor.
-Therapeutic interventions that exploit deregulated DNA repair in cancer allow us to induce synthetic lethality (as highlighted by a recent FDA approval of a PARP inhibitor to treat advanced ovarian cancer with defective BRCA1/2 genes) or augment the efficacy of cytotoxic chemotherapy.
-Thus, knowledge on the regulatory schemes of DNA repair will not only provide insights into cancer etiology in light of genome instability but also facilitate the development of novel cancer therapeutics.
-Using cellular, biochemical, and genetic approaches, we are investigating DNA repair mechanisms associated with DNA replication, focusing on explicating the role of proteolysis in regulating these steps. |
+| Our laboratory aims to elucidate the fundamental mechanisms of DNA repair with the goal of developing anti-cancer targets and biomarkers for therapeutic benefit.
+Genome instability, defined by a high frequency of DNA mutations primarily caused by defective DNA repair, is one of the most pervasive characteristics of cancer, contributing to the pathogenesis of both hereditary and sporadic cancers.
+The DNA repair system functions as a critical tumor suppressor network that preserves genomic integrity, thereby preventing the onset and progression of tumors.
+Therapeutic interventions that exploit dysregulated DNA repair in cancer can induce synthetic lethality (exemplified by the FDA approval of PARP inhibitors to treat advanced ovarian cancer with defective BRCA1/2 genes) or augment the efficacy of cytotoxic chemotherapy.
+Thus, understanding the regulatory networks of DNA repair will not only provide insights into cancer etiology driven by genome instability, but also facilitate the development of novel cancer therapeutics.
+Using cellular, biochemical, and genetic approaches, we are investigating mechanisms of genome maintenance at DNA replication forks and pathways of genotoxicity triggered by anti-cancer therapies. | ![]() |

-DNA replication stress response
+1. Mechanisms of the DNA replications stress response

 Hyungjin Kim, Ph.D.

-Associate Professor
+Professor

 Department of Pharmacological Sciences